 So you want to get into drama school?
 Well this is a good place to start.
-Listed below are the simple steps required to help you on your journey toward getting into drama school.
-For some it can take years to get into a drama school, but our overwhelming advice is that going to drama school is the best move for any young actor.
+These are the 7 simple steps required to help you on your journey toward getting into an elite drama school.
+For some it can take years to get into a drama school, but our overwhelming advice is that going to drama school is the best move for any young aspiring actor.
 Getting a solid acting training under your belt is invaluable in moving your career forward.
 It will give you the leg up you’ve been looking for and open doors that would otherwise take years to open.

 7 Steps for Drama School Success

 It is important to work out whether going to drama school is something you really want to do.
 It is a big commitment and can be very costly.
-There is also no guarantee that acting school will give you a career.
+There is also no guarantee that acting school will give you an acting career.
 That being said, it will undoubtedly open up many doors, and make you a better actor.
 If your goal is to be a professional actor, getting a solid training under your belt is your best bet.